apmcleod/MV2H/README.md

 #### MIDI
 1. Convert a MIDI file into the MV2H format:
 `java -cp bin mv2h.tools.Converter -m -i gt.mid >gt_converted.txt`
-An output file can also be specified with -o FILE.
+An output file can also be specified with `-o FILE`.

 2. Evaluate with alignment using the `-a` flag:
 `java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`